Get Warehouse

 Example of Wearables

-Before adopting any wearable solution, decision-makers must confirm with their WMS vendor that their software is compatible with the desired wearable computer.
+Before adopting a wearable solution, decision-makers should confirm that their WMS is compatible with the specific device they want to use.

 Voice Picking